Belgium Entry Requirements

 Restricted Items

-- Firearms and ammunition - require Belgian firearms license and import permit; must be declared before arrival
+- Firearms and ammunition - require Belgian police permit in advance

 Health Requirements